thomasjsn/xpb/readme.md

 * `stats`: returns a json paste with statistics

 ## Expiration
-Pastes are set to expire 90 days after initial post, this is kicked back to 90 days each time the paste is viewed (unless the paste is persistent).
+Pastes are set to expire 90 days after initial post, this is kicked back 180 days each time the paste is viewed (unless the paste is persistent).

 ## License
 xpb is open-sourced software licensed under the [MIT license](LICENSE).